dinxsh/rp2pdb/readme.md

 4. **Lookup Protocol**: To find a key, nodes perform iterative lookups, querying progressively closer nodes until the key is found or the closest nodes are reached.

-5. **Data Replication**: To ensure data availability and fault tolerance, key-value pairs are replicated across multiple nodes using a configurable replication factor.
+5. **Data Replication**: Key-value pairs are replicated across multiple nodes using a configurable replication factor to ensure data availability and fault tolerance.

-6. **Network Joining**: New nodes join the network by bootstrapping through a known peer, then performing lookups for their own ID to populate their routing table.
+6. **Network Joining**: New nodes join the network by bootstrapping through a known peer, and then performing lookups for their ID to populate their routing table.

 7. **Load Balancing**: The DHT naturally distributes data and lookup load across the network, with additional active balancing mechanisms for hotspots.